Carleton Ravens football: Trying times and turnaround (1950-1959*)

 The early 1950s were trying years for the Ravens.
-The low enrolment and roster numbers left Coach McWatters with a "patchwork" team.
+The low enrolment and roster numbers left Coach Arnie McWatters with a "patchwork" team.
 High scoring losses against teams in the newly formed Ottawa-St. Lawrence Conference left the Ravens low on morale.
 Ravens football came to a grinding halt, with no inter-varsity team in the 1951 season after the loss of college grant money.
 The seemingly bleak future of the Ravens was brightened when the college revived the program in 1952.
 Norm Fenn, assistant coach and full-time director of Athletics, provided the first link between the college administration and the football team, and would prove vital in the years to come.
 The new team entered a league with Macdonald College, Bishop's University and St. Patrick's College.
 There was little carryover of players from the previous decade, but the new players were ready and willing pupils.

 The Ravens were on their way to a significant turnaround in 1953, with their first winning season.
 The new head coach, Bill Stanton, led the team to winning games against Loyola (now Concordia University) and McGill.
 For the first time, in 1954, Carleton was in the running for a league title.
 They ended the season in a tie for second place with the Royal Military College (RMC), and won the first Panda game in 1955.
 This season was one of the best in Ravens' history, with Carleton holding first in the league until a final game with the University of Ottawa (U of 0).
 However, the success would be shortlived1955 to 1959 were not to be as successful as the years before.
 The competition grew with the establishment of the Ontario Intercollegiate Football League, with the inclusion of the University of Ottawa, RMC, McMaster University, University of Waterloo and the Ontario Agricultural and Veterinary College at Guelph (now University of Guelph).

 (*)Carleton football suspended operations for one year in 1951 due to financial constraints and began play again in 1952.